huizun/web3js/README.md

 # FOF Web3JS API version 0.1.0

-This is the [FOF](https://github.com/huizun) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
+This is a [FOF](https://github.com/huizun) compliant JavaScript API that implements the common JSON RPC specification.

 *v0.1.0 First compatible version with FOF chain.